 AI and machine learning now offer access to factory and supply chain data in amounts that are simply too large for humans to evaluate.
 Technologies such as Sight Machine consistently monitor production equipment, manage scrap, and predict and manage downtime.
 This lets manufacturers meet jobs per hour (JPH) targets, defined by the required takt time with the best quality, lowest cost, and shortest possible delivery.

-Improving on Continuous Improvement
+Improving on Continuous Improvement in Auto Production

 You’re probably thinking, “But we have perfectly good systems that we’ve used for years, providing the necessary data.”
 And this may be true – up to a point.
 In fact, the main problem we see is that while an enormous amount of data is available from PLCs, sensors, robotic systems, databases, and other sources, it tends to remain siloed within those systems.
 Individual functions – from machine operations and process engineering to quality assurance – are limited to the data that they themselves collect.